Braeside station

 Braeside is a railroad station in Highland Park, Illinois serving Metra's Union Pacific North Line, in the Braeside neighborhood of Highland Park.
 It is located at 10 North St. Johns Avenue, just off Lake Cook Road.
-In Metra's zone-based fare schedule, Braeside is located in Zone E. As of 2018, Braeside is the 117th busiest of Metra's 236 non-downtown stations, with an average of 410 weekday boardings.
+In Metra's zone-based fare schedule, Braeside is located in Zone 3.
+As of 2018, Braeside is the 117th busiest of Metra's 236 non-downtown stations, with an average of 410 weekday boardings.
 Cook County Forest Preserves' Turnbull Woods and William N. Erickson Preserve are adjacent to the station, and the Chicago Botanic Garden is a mile away.
 Braeside Station has a warming hut on the inbound side of the track.

-The station is named after a nearby school.
+The station is named after the nearby Braeside Elementary School, part of North Shore School District 112.

 The station consists of two platforms and a waiting room/warming hut, but does not contain a ticket agent booth or restroom facilities.
 Northbound trains stop on the west platform and southbound trains stop on the east platform.
-Trains go south to Chicago’s Ogilvie Transportation Center, and as far north as Kenosha, Wisconsin.
+Trains go south to Chicago's Ogilvie Transportation Center, and as far north as Kenosha, Wisconsin.

-As of 2022, Braeside is served by 23 inbound trains and 21 outbound trains on weekdays, by 11 trains in each direction on Saturdays, and by eight trains in each direction on Sundays.
+As of September 20, 2025, Braeside is served by 50 trains (26 inbound, 24 outbound) on weekdays, and by all 30 trains (15 in each direction) on weekends and holidays.